 - Lacking in Psychology

 Codependent No More is a bit lacking in good, deep psychology.

 Or she says that the codependent learned that it’s wrong to state their needs.
 An alcoholic parent or spouse was happy to teach those rules.
-However, people don’t internalize by listening to other people’s rules usually.
+However, people don’t usually internalize rules just by listening to other people.

-That’s why I found those psychological analysis a bit lacking.
+That’s why I found the psychological analysis a bit lacking.

 Check Will I Ever Be Good Enough for a book that explains very well -and deeply- how someone can end up in a codependent relationship.

 I found the description of the codependent to be way too generic to be helpful.